-The Independent Directors acknowledge that there are also reasons why a Lemur shareholder might choose to reject the Offer, which will be set out in the Target's Statement and include those also set out below.
-Shareholders are encouraged to read the Bidder's Statement and Target's Statement in full and to consider the Offer having regard to their own personal circumstances.
-The Independent Directors encourage shareholders to seek their own independent financial and taxation advice prior to deciding whether to accept the Offer.
+You are encouraged to read the Bidder's Statement and this Target's Statement in full and to consider the Bushveld Offer, having regard to your personal circumstances.
+The Independent Directors encourage you to seek your own independent legal, financial and taxation advice prior to deciding whether to accept the Bushveld Offer.

-Lemur Shareholders should note that the Offer is conditional upon Bushveld receiving sufficient acceptances (such that it has a relevant interest in at least 90% of Lemur shares and 75% of the Lemur shares it offered to acquire) so that at the end of the Offer, Bushveld becomes entitled to proceed with compulsory acquisition for the remaining shares in Lemur.
-Further, Lemur shareholders should also note that they will not receive the Offer Consideration until the condition to the Offer has been satisfied or waived.
-If shareholders accept the Offer, they will be prevented from participating in a superior proposal, should one eventuate.
-The closing date for the Offer is 7.00pm (EST) on 17 July 2015 (unless extended).
+Lemur Shareholders should note that they will not receive the Offer Consideration any sooner by accepting the Bushveld Offer early and, in any case, will not receive the Offer Consideration until the Condition has been satisfied or waived.
+If you accept the Bushveld Offer, you will be prevented from participating in a superior proposal, should one eventuate, unless the limited circumstances for withdrawal apply.
+The closing date for the Bushveld Offer is 7.00pm (AEST) on 17 July 2015 (unless extended).